YenExpress/Web-Platform-Backend/README.md

 - `internal`: This directory holds internal packages that are localized to the microservice.
 This is a convention to prevent other projects from importing these internal packages without proper context and relationship.
   - `api`: This package contains all API-related logic.
-    - `common` : Contains common constants, error and custom datatypes used throughout the application.
+    - `routes` : Contains all defined routes and routegroups to be mounted in the application.
-    - `pkg` : Contains sub-modules for authentication specific to user category e.g `developer`
+    - `pkg` : Contains sub-modules for diffferent application functionalities specific e.g `auth`
     - `config`: Configuration management related code resides  here.
-    - `database`: Database-related code, such as database connections.
+    - `database`: Database-related code, such as database connections and entities.
-    - `shared` : Contains shared authentication resources generic across user categories e.g generic `dto` (Data Transfer Objects), `interactors`, `handlers` and `middlewares`.
+    - `shared` : Contains shared resources generic to all sub modules contained in `pkg` e.g `interfaces`, `repositories` and `middlewares`.
   - `utils` : Helper functions not closely tied to the low level API implementation logic but relevant to achieve tasks.
 - `prestart` : Contains code to be run before application starts.
 - `test` : All test files reside here.